 There are obviously some benefits of getting your drives defragmented.

-When the data are grouped together for easy access, programs and applications run faster and more efficiently.
+When the data are grouped for easy access, programs and applications run faster and more efficiently.

 Extended life of HDD

-When the data gets stored in one place, the mechanical parts have to travel a bit less distance.
+When the data gets stored in one place, the mechanical parts have to travel less.
 Hence, reducing the chances of any damage.

-If your hard drive is a bit less fragmented, antivirus software would likely take less time in scanning the files stored in your drive.
+If your hard drive is a bit less fragmented, antivirus software would likely take less time to scan the files stored in your drive.

 Reduced Chances of Errors